TL;DR

 - Fake urgency.
 Burns trust with warm audiences forever

-- Long page when product is simple.
+- A long page for a simple product.
 Match length to ticket

 - Letting AI invent testimonials.
 Verify or remove